Electric vs. combustion - are electric boat engines worthwhile?

 You just have to state how often you drive each year and how much your boat uses.
 Another interesting point: you can see how much CO2 the boat engine emits over time and how much CO2 can be saved.

-Your electric drive pays for itself after only 5 years.
-After 10 years, you have already saved € 4,000.
+Your electric drive is already profitable after 5 years.
+After 10 years you have already saved 4000€.
 Fossil fuels are a limited resource.
-Do you think the price will go up in the future?
-In the long term, we assume that gasoline prices per liter will increase significantly due to a CO2 tax or similar.
+Do you think the price will rise in the future?
+We assume in the long term that gasoline prices per liter will increase significantly due to a CO2 tax or similar.

-4. Environmentally friendly and ecologically sustainable
+4. environmentally friendly and ecologically sustainable

 5. No driving bans for electric boats